AdobeDocs/workfront.en/help/quicksilver/people-teams-and-groups/create-and-manage-teams/configure-the-done-button-for-issues.md

    The&nbsp;users you selected are now associated with a&nbsp;Home Team. &nbsp;
    Any team settings, including the statuses associated with the Done button are now visible to these users.&nbsp;

-## Configure the Done button when the Resolved status has been deleted
+## Configure the Done button when the Resolved status has been deleted {#configure-the-done-button-when-the-resolved-status-has-been-deleted}

 If a user does not have a Home Team and the system-wide default for Resolved (RLV) has been deleted, a Workfront administrator can configure the Closed status for the group on to the project.
 Workfront selects this status for a closed issue when the user clicks the Done button.